Brrovko/TalentScreener1/test/api-plan.md

 ## Overview

 This document outlines the plan for implementing End-to-End (E2E) API tests for the SkillChecker application.
-These tests will verify that the API endpoints function correctly by making real HTTP requests to a running instance of the application.
+These tests verify API endpoints by making real HTTP requests to a running instance of the application, deployed as real services using Docker Compose (docker-compose.yml).
+All API tests interact with the application strictly via HTTP, ensuring the test environment closely matches production conditions.
+No in-memory or direct Express injection is used for E2E tests.

 ## Technology Stack